looshlee/openj9/doc/compiler/aot/SymbolValidationManager.md

-Because Primitive Classes (and their associated array classes) are always guaranteed to exist, and because the Root Class and method from root class have already been validated prior to even attempting to perfom the AOT load, these symbols don't need to be validation records stored in the SCC.
+Because Primitive Classes (and their associated array classes) are always guaranteed to exist, and because the Root Class and method from root class have already been validated prior to even attempting to perform the AOT load, these symbols don't need to be validation records stored in the SCC.
 Therefore, the SVM, in its constructor, initializes the maps with these IDs and the associated symbols.